SunirbanRanjit/Home_Automation_using_Sinricpro/README.md

 * Add Sinric Pro to Google.
 * Add Sinric Pro to Alexa.

-Finlly connect all the components.
+Finally connect all the components.

 ### You are good to go ###